 - The ISM is anything not in stars.
-(D. E. Osterbrock) - Just what it says: The stuff between the stars in and around galaxies, especially our own Milky Way. - It is made up almost entirely of gas with a tiny (solid) particles called dust grains. - In addition to these, the ISM includes radiation, cosmic rays, and magnetic fields.
+(D. E. Osterbrock) - Just what it says: The stuff between the stars in and around galaxies, especially our own Milky Way. - Gas + Solid particles - It is mad up almost entirely of gas with a tiny (solid) particles called dust grains. - In addition to these, the ISM includes radiation, cosmic rays, and magnetic fields.